Review of the Penalties for a PC 261 Rape Conviction

 - Penal Code 288a PC - oral copulation with a minor;

-- Penal Code 220 PC - assault with intent to commit felony.
+- Penal Code 220 PC - assault with intent to commit a felony.

 Defending Rape Allegations in California

-So, if you're looking to try to avoid punishment, obviously, you're going to have to be able to be found not guilty of the rape charge, that's where a great criminal defense attorney comes in.
+So, if you're looking to try to avoid punishment, you're going to have to be able to be found not guilty of the rape charge; that's where a great criminal defense attorney comes in.

-If you're looking to negotiate and try to keep out of prison or stay off of some sort of sex registration situation, then you still need a great criminal defense attorney to be able to negotiate that for you.
+Suppose you're looking to negotiate and try to keep out of prison or stay off of some sort of sex registration situation.
+In that case, you still need a great criminal defense attorney to negotiate that for you.

-I meet with people all the time.
-What my protocol is, if you're charged with rape, we have you come in and we sit down in the privacy of my office.
+I meet people all the time.
+What my protocol is, if you're charged with rape, we have you come in, and we sit down in the privacy of my office.

-I encourage you to be honest with me and let me know what happened -- the good, the bad and the ugly -- and we will discuss it and come up with a realistic game plan, based on my experience.
+I encourage you to be honest with me and let me know what happened -- the good, the bad, and the ugly -- and we will discuss it and develop a realistic game plan based on my experience.

-I have a pretty good complete feel for how these cases are prosecuted, what type of punishment judges are looking to dole out and what the best defense is.
+I have a pretty good complete feel for how these cases are prosecuted, what type of punishment judges are looking to dole out, and the best defense.

-Just because we say defense, that doesn't necessarily mean we're saying that the person is innocent.
-Sometimes people are innocent and need to go to trial and fight and win.
+Just because we say, the defense doesn't necessarily mean that the person is innocent.
+Sometimes people are ignorant and need to go to trial and fight and win.

-Other times, we're putting on a defense to mitigate things to lessen their sentence, to keep the person out of prison, to lessen the impact on their life.
+Other times, we're putting on defense to mitigate things to lessen their sentence, keep the person out of prison, and reduce the impact on their lives.